alvin-li/text_change_test/README.md

 # Automatic discount in related products

 You can offer automatic discount for your customer if they add related products to cart.

-# Strong customer support

-We offer support by LIVE CHAT during our company's work hours (UTC+7 8am - 5pm; Monday-Saturday ).
-At other times, please contact us via email support.
-We will respond within 48 hours.